taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_World-timeline.md

 Space Consortium begins launching pieces of its first Orbital arboretum.

 Majhee and her colleagues present a proposal to the United Nations to develop affordable and sustainable eSyrup air/water filters, and eSyrup textiles to protect humans from solar radiation.
 Because eSyrup requires only water and silica, people should be able to harvest what silica that they need from local sand, rocks, recycled glass, and even certain plants.
-They are awarded a 10-year research and development grant.
+They are awarded a 10-year research and development grant, which earns Majhee a position as research group leader at the Laboratório Nacional de Biociências e Saúde Pública.

-### 2066
+### 2067

+Space Consortium's first Orbital arboretum, **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**, is completed.

 Majhee and her colleagues successfully splice eSyrup with non-living organic materials such as wool, cotton, polyester, and rubber.
 While trying to splice eSyrup with textiles, Majhee and her colleagues discover that eSyrup can provide alternative means for long-distance, wireless communication.

-### 2067

-Space Consortium's first Orbital arboretum, **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**, is completed.

-Majhee and her colleagues begin distributing eSyrup air and water filters via the World Health Organization and Doctor's Without Borders to countries in need.

 ### 2068

-The Laboratório Nacional de Biociências e Tecnologia, the publicly-funded research institute where Majhee and her colleagues conduct eSyrup research, is approached by the Space Consortium, who are interested in developing their own products with eSyrup and are looking to collaborate.
+The Laboratório Nacional de Biociências e Saúde Pública, the publicly-funded research institute where Majhee and her colleagues conduct eSyrup research, is approached by the Space Consortium, who are interested in developing their own products with eSyrup and are looking to collaborate.
 Based on the recipe for raw eSyrup that Majhee and her colleagues have published online, the Space Consortium believes that eSyrup can also serve as a replacement for rocket fuel.
 This would allow Space Consortium to make space farming even more efficient and cost-effective.
 The President of the Laboratório Nacional de Biociências e Tecnologia agrees to the collaboration, sparking criticism and protests.

 The Space Consortium reports successful harvest of crops grown in low gravity, more than enough to feed the crew aboard **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.

+Majhee and her collaborators begin distributing eSyrup air and water filters via the World Health Organization and Doctor's Without Borders to countries in the "Global South".

 ### 2069

 First Space Barge makes its virgin flight to **THE PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
 The Space Consortium begins distributing their first excess yield of orbit-grown crops to planetside countries in need.

-Jina is born.
+Jina is born in São Paulo, São Paulo, Brazil.

 ### 2070

 Majhee and her colleagues successfully design a manufacturing process that splices eSyrup into textiles and allows end-users to customize the voltage-treatment of the fabric.

 First Orbital home pod is successfully launched from the **PEGGY WHITSON MEMORIAL SPACE ARBORETUM**.
-Within months, nearly 500 home pods are successfully launched, with residents.
+Within months, nearly 200 home pods are successfully launched, with residents.

 The first commercial subdermal eSyrup products become available in global markets.
 Many of these are invented and patented by the Space Consortium, drawing harsh criticism.